jeff5343/pymodd/README.rst

 Getting Started
 -----------------------

-Export your modd game json file from the website and then generate a project by running this command:
+Export your modd game json file from the website and then generate a pymodd project by running the following command:

 .. code:: sh

-    generate-game {PATH TO GAME JSON FILE}
+    generate-game [GAME_JSON_FILE_PATH]

 Quick Script Example